All about Llamas in Machu Picchu ?

 There are 4 species of South American camelids:

-Llamas.- Domesticated hundreds of years ago and has been used as a pack animal since the Pre-Inca times, also widely used for meat during the Inca empire.
-Although llama wool is not as good as Alpaca, it’s widely used nowadays to make clothes.
+Llamas.- Domesticated hundreds of years ago and have been used as a pack animal since the Pre-Inca times, also widely used for meat during the Inca empire.
+Although llama wool is not as good as Alpaca, it's widely used nowadays to make clothes.
 Llama has long legs and curved ears.